 All the bike tour routes on the Milwaukee Mural Map have been created and tested by local and avid bike riders.
 They know the roads and paths and have made suggested tour routes based on what is safest and most convenient for riders.
 Notes and suggestions are included on all routes to make the most of your ride.
 If you have any questions about or suggestions for the bike tour routes, please send an email to firstname.lastname@example.org

 If you do not have a bike or do not have a way to transport it to the city, you can rent bikes at a number of locations in Milwaukee.
-Bublr Bikes are expanding throughout the city (you can see where there are Bublr stations on the Map by turning on the “Bike rental locations” layer at the bottom of the Mural Legend); Coast in Bikes on the South Side and Cory the Bike Fixer on the East Side both rent bikes; and you can also borrow bikes at any of the Urban Ecology Center locations if you have a membership.
+Bublr Bikes stations abound across the city (ones along the bike routes are already on the map); Coast in Bikes on the South Side rents bikes; and you can also borrow bikes at any of the Urban Ecology Center locations if you have a membership.

 If you have never biked in the city before, here are a few tips and laws you should know:

 - Take normal safety precautions like wearing a helmet and high visibility clothing, learning hand signals, and putting lights/reflectors on your bike (a white front headlight and red rear reflector are both required by law if you are biking at night).
 You should also wear full shoes, not flip flops or sandals – you don’t want the concrete to take a bite out of your toes if you ever have to slam your foot down

 - Bike on the right side of the road with traffic and only on the streets (it is illegal to bike on the sidewalk)